An appraisal is estimation allowing the appraiser to come to an opinion of value.

 It's possible you could have to deal with being in a lawsuit - an appraisal will definitely help.

-Usually, a home inspection report will evaluate the amenities and the requirements of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, accessible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.
+For the most part, a home inspection report will discuss the amenities and the requirements of the house: air conditioning (weather permitting), electrical services, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, visible insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

 All a CMA does is generate a "ball park figure."